cloudmesh/technologies/chapters/tech/ftp.md

 This command can be used with other flags that stipulate encryption, style of transportation, TCP port usage, and more.

-> "Ftp is the user interface to the Internet standard File > Transfer Protocol.
+> "FTP is the user interface to the Internet standard File > Transfer Protocol.
 The program allows a user to transfer files > to and from a remote network site" [@www-ftp-man].